-This document is a revision of and supercedes RFC 2727 [2].
-It is a complete specification of the process by which members of the IAB and IESG are selected, confirmed, and recalled as of the date of its approval.
+This document is a revision of and supercedes BCP 10.
+It is in essence a republishing of [RFC3777] and the other RFCs that updated that document into a single specification.
+The result is a complete specification of the process by which members of the IAB and IESG, and some members of the IAOC, are selected, confirmed, and recalled as of the date of its approval.